-If you decide to take the fast train between the 2 cities, you can see times and book train tickets on Rail Europe in US dollars.
+If you decide to take the fast train between the 2 cities, see Italy train travel information and book train tickets on Rail Europe.
 You can also see train schedules or buy tickets on trenitalia.
 Regional train tickets for these towns don’t need to be bought in advance, just buy at the station.

 Although Siena is between Rome and Florence, to get there by train from Rome you have to change trains in Chiusi.
 If you’re driving between the two cities, Siena should be a stop on your itinerary.

 We advise against driving in Rome and even in Florence, much of the center is restricted and parking can be difficult.
 If you do decide to drive, rent a car when you’re leaving Rome or in one of the towns along your route and be sure to read our tips for driving in Italy.